gcfrxbots/rxbot/README.md

 ## Settings

 The **Settings.py** file is where you can adjust your personal settings for the bot.
 Make sure you read this section completely, as you *need* to change some of these for the bot to work in your channel.
-To edit this file, us a program such as IDLE or Notepad++.
+To edit this file, use a program such as IDLE or Notepad++.

 ##### BOT